-Sasenarine Persaud is a Tampa-based essayist, novelist, poet and short story writer, who originated the term Yogic Realism to describe his aesthetics.
+Sasenarine Persaud is a Florida-based essayist, novelist, poet and short story writer, who originated the term Yogic Realism to describe his aesthetics.
 His work and Yogic Realism has been the focus of a doctoral dissertation.
 Canadian Literature calls him “one of those rare poets who gets the recipe of humanness exactly right” and The Halifax Chronicle Herald “dauntlessly brainy…a bit like reading T.S.
 Eliot mixed up with Rabindranath Tagore….
 Persaud’s poems are unapologetically learned.”

 His awards include: The KM Hunter Foundation Award (Toronto), the Leslie Epstein Fellow at Boston University and the 2018 Dharmic Arts and Humanities Award from HAF (Hindu American Foundation).